protecode-sc/helm-chart/README.md

 Before starting, you will need:

   * A Kubernetes cluster with:
-    * storageClass configured that allows persistent volumes.
+    * storageClass that allows persistent volumes configured.
-    * NGINX Ingress Controller
+    * NGINX Ingress Controller.
-    * Cluster should have enough memory, preferably at least 16 gigabytes.
+    * The cluster should have enough memory, preferably at least 16 gigabytes.
-      A good entry level deployment would be 2 n1-standard nodes on GCP.
+      A good entry level deployment, for example, would be two n1-standard nodes on GCP.
   * Helm 3

 ## Download chart dependencies

-To download the chart dependencies, which include **postgresql**, **minio**, **memcached** and **rabbitmq**, first run:
+To download the chart dependencies, which include **postgresql**, **minio**, **memcached**, and **rabbitmq**:

 ```console
 $ helm dependency update